inductiva/inductiva/docs-sources/openfoam/mpi-openfoam/foundation-inductiva.md

 >**Note**:
 >
-> * You can learn more about MPI on VMs [here](https://inductiva.ai/guides/how-it-works/machines/mpi-on-vms).
+> * You can learn more about MPI on computational resources [here](https://inductiva.ai/guides/how-it-works/machines/mpi-on-vms).
 > * Don't forget to add the `-parallel` flag after the OpenFOAM command.

 This approach results in ~100% CPU usage while utilizing all 16 vCPUs.